mattiashallsten/playityourself/README.md

 The rather uncanny experience of believing that a ghost is playing the piano, combined with the upright piano being one of the pinnacles in terms of music played by amateurs (again, piano-playing daughters were not encouraged to persue a professional career) has been the central topics of exploration for this installation.

 The music is here played by an algorithm rather then written beforehand, and controlled by the visitor.
-The visitor then takes on the role of both composer, performer and listener.
-The visitor can, rather than only hearing their favourite piece of music, _interact_ with the piano.
+The visitor can interact with the piano, and takes on the role of both composer, performer and listener.
 The installation also mimics and expands upon the four-hand piano form -- in _Play it Yourself_, the details of the piano-playing algorithm are further discovered as more people collaborate on the performing-of and the listening-to the musical material.

 ## Techicalities